dibalokechanda/dibalokechanda.github.io/_posts/2023-12-16-Lagrange-multipliers-blog.md

 ![constraint_portion2](https://i.ibb.co/SmcHhn6/ezgif-com-video-to-gif-converted-3.gif)

-We can clearly see the constraint curve how the constraint curve changes the maxima and minima location of the function under constraint.
+We can see that how the constraint curve changes the maxima and minima location of the function under constraint.

 ## Constraint Curve Gradient